-The dearth of regularly programmed repertoire by women composers can in many regards be attributed to the circumstances of history: men in the West have had far more centuries of socially accepted education and musical training than women, resulting in only a small and recent window of time for female composers to make their mark.
+The dearth of regularly programmed repertoire by women composers can in many regards be attributed to the circumstances of history: men in the West have had far more centuries of widely socially accepted education and musical training than women, resulting in only a small and recent window of time for women composers to make their mark.
 Nonetheless, there’s really no reason not to program music written by women — it’s just as beautiful and exciting as works written by men.
-The fact that 178 men (plus Sofia Gubaidulina) rank above Clara Schumann — arguably, one of the most famous female composers, if only because of her association with her husband — as the most performed composers of 2014 suggests a systemic flaw in how professional classical organizations select performance repertoire: a lack of effort at best, discrimination at worst.
-And I’m even part of the problem!
-In forty Suggested Listening posts over the past two years, I’ve featured only two women composers (Violet Archer and Rhonda Larson, if you were wondering).
+The fact that 178 men (plus Sofia Gubaidulina) rank above Clara Schumann — arguably, one of the most famous women composers, if only because of her association with her husband — as the most performed composers of 2014 suggests a systemic flaw in how professional classical organizations select performance repertoire: a lack of effort at best, discrimination at worst.

 Despite all this, I’ve never felt that my opportunities are somehow limited due to my gender.
-I attend a music school with a predominantly female student body, and am a member of an all-female graduating oboe class, and have never faced any discrimination or skepticism.
-Maybe it’s because I haven’t yet taken a professional audition, or maybe it’s a sign that the times are a-changing for the better.
+I attend a music school with a student body predominantly comprising women, and am a member of an all-women graduating oboe class.

 And yet, I’ve never performed a piece by a woman composer, and only once been in an ensemble led by a woman conductor, during my four years as a student here.